NextFaze/dootstrapper/README.md

 ![Build Status](https://github.com/nextfaze/dootstrapper/workflows/ci/badge.svg)

-Creates a CD (Continuous delivery/deployment) pipeline to declaratively deploy to multiple environments.
+Creates a Development Tools, used for software delivery process

 ## Getting Started [Internal Use Only]